edjineer/BookNotes/Roy_CppMemory_2025.md

 * Test out the throwing from a dtor, should see crash
 * thread_local, globals, static comparison
 * history of auto_ptr
+* Empty Base Optimization EBO
+* std::void_t
+* Substitution failure is not an error SFINAE

 Questions